I had never realized just how different pregnancies could be, but I learned from my two that every pregnancy is different in drastic ways!

 1) Disorganized.
 With our first, I had a notebook made up right away that separated documents, OB receipts, sonogram pictures, etc. This time around, I had forgotten when I had ultrasounds, had to research payments, and even temporarily misplaced sonogram pictures.

 2) More concerned about finances.
-Our health insurance is decent when it comes to monthly premiums, but most services aren’t covered until we reach our deductible.
-I’ve had to go over all our bills and global maternity payments to catch when we’ve reached our deductible so that all bills thereafter fall under the 80/20 rule until we reach our out of pocket maximum.
+Our health insurance is decent when it comes to monthly premiums, but most services weren’t covered until we reached our deductible.
+I’ve had to go over all our bills and global maternity payments to catch when we’ve reached our deductible so that all bills thereafter fall under the 80/20 rule until we reach our out-of-pocket maximum.
 The global maternity payments ate up nearly every bit of our deductible, which was a huge up-front expense to pay in 4 installments.
-Not to mention the ridiculous cost for ultrasounds and Qnatal blood work.
+Not to mention the ridiculous cost of ultrasounds and Qnatal blood work.

 3) Certain lady parts grew faster and bigger during pregnancy.
 I had to buy new bras (and even had a chance to review a Cake Maternity and Nursing Bra) because said parts were practically falling out of my original bras.
 And, I even had to start using stretch mark oil and cremes because I was already starting to see some.
 Growth in that area didn’t happen until after my first baby arrived … not during the pregnancy.

 8) I chose an OB I didn’t like.
 This one is HUGE.
-This particular OB irritated me the first time I met him when I was pregnant with #1 and I refused to see him during the remainder of my pregnancy with her.
+This particular OB irritated me the first time I met him when I was pregnant with #1 and I refused to see him during the remainder of my pregnancy.
 As luck would have it, he ended up being the doctor on duty when I was delivering my baby and we experienced a surprisingly wonderful delivery.
-So, I put my dislike for him aside and chose him as my OB in hopes for similar results with #2.
+So, I put my dislike for him aside and chose him as my OB in hopes of similar results with #2.

-9) I’m afraid to breastfeed.
+9) I was afraid to breastfeed.
 The first time around, I was gung-ho.
 Breastfeeding was the only way to feed a baby properly.
 This time?
 Yeah, I blogged about it… I confessed I’m afraid to breastfeed.
 I still know in my heart it’s the right way, but the first time around didn’t go as expected.
 It was a nightmare.
-I’m terrified of going through it again, and, I’d love someone else to help bear the burden of some sleep-loss.
+I’m terrified of going through it again, and, I’d love someone else to help bear the burden of some sleep loss.

 15) I asked for a membrane sweep.
 I’m against any and all interventions, typically.
 But at 40w 5d overdue, having contractions for 2 days that weren’t going away but weren’t really worthy of my attention, I requested a membrane sweep in hopes that it would help speed my body along in the process.
-My doctor and husband, both, were in shock that I requested it.
+Both my doctor and husband were in shock that I requested it.
 Oddly, neither sweep worked.